Mexico reports over 9,400 new COVID-19 infections as cases jump

-MEXICO CITY, July 8 (Reuters) - Mexico reported 9,452 new confirmed COVID-19 infections on Thursday, according to data from the health ministry, as case numbers continued to rise this week amid signs of a resurgence in the pandemic.
+MEXICO CITY (Reuters) - Mexico reported 9,452 new confirmed COVID-19 infections on Thursday, according to data from the health ministry, as case numbers continued to rise this week amid signs of a resurgence in the pandemic.

 The ministry also registered 266 additional fatalities, bringing Mexico’s total tally to 2,567,821 infections and 234,458 deaths, according to the data.